 In other words, each one of these markets is blessed with abundant renewable energy sources.
 And there’s no reason why we can’t reach 50% green power capacity by 2030.
 In fact, 100% renewable energy should be our goal.

-Green Power Simply Works
+Green Energy Simply Works

 And there you have it.
 3 sensible steps for moving California off of fossil fuel.
 CAISO’s green energy roadmap doesn’t require major scientific breakthroughs or new inventions.
 It leverages tools that already exist.
 We just need a little better policy to help accelerate the transition.